ymalyshenko/takehome/README.md

    - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
    - The page will reload when you make changes.
    - You may also see any lint errors in the console.
+ - I have created a simple component and the first page in the `src/components` and `src/pages` respectively to save time on boilerplate code setup.
+You can use them as needed.